Cilician pirates: Rise of piracy

 Consequently, the pirates remained the only considerable naval power in the Eastern Mediterranean.
-They eventually had bases all throughout the Mediterranean.
+They eventually had bases throughout the Mediterranean.

 The piracy problem in the Mediterranean increased over the decades: A large network of pirates coordinated operations over wide areas, with large fleets.
 According to Cassius Dio, many years of war contributed to this.
 Many war fugitives joined them.
 Pirates were more difficult to catch or break up than bandits.
 The pirates pillaged coastal fields and towns.
-Rome was affected through shortages of imports and the supply of grains, but the Romans did not pay proper attention to the problem.
+Rome was affected through shortages of imports such as grain, but the Romans did not pay proper attention to the problem.
 They sent out fleets when ‘they were stirred by individual reports’ and these did not achieve anything.
 Cassius Dio wrote that these operations caused greater distress for Rome's allies.
 It was thought that a war against the pirates would be big and expensive and that it was impossible to attack all the pirates at once or to drive them back everywhere.
 As not much was done against them, some towns were turned into pirate winter quarters and raids further inland were carried out.
 Many pirates settled on land in various places and relied on an informal network of mutual assistance.
 Towns in Italy were also attacked, including Ostia, the port of Rome: ships were burnt and there was pillaging.
 The pirates seized important Romans and demanded large ransoms.